estuary/data-plane-gateway/README.md

 * `journal_server.go` enforces auth on top of the Gazette JournalServer interface.
 * `shard_server.go` enforces auth on top of the Gazette ShardServer interface.
 * `main.go` multiplexes the REST server and the GRPC server.
-* `auth.go` decodes authentication tokens from the Control Plane and enforces our authorization rules.
+* `auth/` decodes authentication tokens from the Control Plane and enforces our authorization rules.
+* `proxy/` handles both tcp and http proxying to containers running in the data plane.
 * `client/src` defines a TypeScript library that can interact with the REST api.
 * `client/dist` contains the generated JavaScript package.
 * `build.sh` wrangles all the configuration options for building the gateway.